SRGSSR/srgmediaplayer-apple/docs/README.md

 ## Compatibility

-The library is suitable for applications running on iOS 9 and above.
+The library is suitable for applications running on iOS 9, tvOS 9, watchOS 3 and above.
 The project is meant to be opened with the latest Xcode version (currently Xcode 10).

 ## Contributing